watty62/SOD/README.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Directorates_of_the_Scottish_Government) there are thirty-three directorates of the Scottish Government.
 These are listed below.
 So far it appears that few produce open data.

 #### Scottish Exchequer Directorates
+No open data found.

 - Financial Strategy
 - Internal Audit

 #### Education, Communities and Justice Directorates
+No open data found.

 - Advanced Learning and Science
 - Housing and Social Justice
 - Justice